pulp-platform/dory_examples/README.md

 ```
 to see all the parameters which can be specified.

-Logs file are produced inside *logs* folder, with network parsed and layers tiling.
+Logs files are produced inside *logs* folder, with network parsed and layers tiling.

 Install and build a new network from scratch
 --------------------------------------------